anarm717/banking-app-assignment/README.md

 - Create customer : http://localhost:8082/swagger-ui/index.html#/Customer/add

+    input parameters : {
+                        "name": "NameParam",
+                        "surname": "SurnameParam",
+                        "birthDate": "01.01.1988",
+                        "gsmNumber": 505005050,
+                        "balance": 100
+                        }
+    This method will create customer and gsm number in customer database with zero balance and calls topUp method with initial amount on payment service.
+After top up is successfully finished topUp method will call add-balance method from Customer service and will  add initial amount to customer balance.

 - Top up balance by gsmNumber : http://localhost:8083/swagger-ui/index.html#/Payment/topUp

+    input parameters: { "topUpAmount":50 }
+    After create top up transaction in payment database, will call add-balance method from Customer service and will add top up amount to customer balance.

 - Purchase by gsmNumber : http://localhost:8083/swagger-ui/index.html#/Payment/purchase

+    input parameters: { "purchaseAmount":50 }
+    After create purchase transaction in payment database, will call subtract-balance method from Customer service and will subtract purchase amount to customer balance.

 - Refund by purchase id: http://localhost:8083/swagger-ui/index.html#/Payment/refund

+    input parameters: { "refundAmount":50 }
+    After create refund transaction and refund details (purchase transaction id and refund transaction) in payment database, will call add-balance method from Customer service and will add refund amount to customer balance.

 - View transaction by id: http://localhost:8083/swagger-ui/index.html#/Payment/getByUUId

 - View transactions by gsmNumber: http://localhost:8083/swagger-ui/index.html#/Payment/getByGsmNumber

+    Pagination added for this method

+Checks and validations

+- Check gsm number exists before topUp, purchase balance
+- Check initial balance is minimum 100
+- Rollback if paymentService error when add customer
+- Rollback if customerService error when top-up balance
+- Rollback if customerService error when purchase balance
+- Rollback if customerService error when refund transaction
+- Check transaction id exist and type is purchase when refund
+- Check refund amount lower than purchase amount
+- Refund amount should be lower than purchase amount subtract sum of old refund amounts
+- Unique index added for active gsm numbers
+- Unit tests created for payment service